syncfusion-content/blazor-docs/blazor/visual-studio-integration/template-studio.md

 # Syncfusion Blazor Template Studio

-Syncfusion provides the Blazor Template Studio, which allows you to create a Syncfusion Blazor application with Syncfusion components.
-The Syncfusion Blazor app is created with the required component Syncfusion NuGet references, namespaces, styles, and component render code.
-The Template Studio provides an easy-to-use project wizard that walks you through the process of creating an application with Syncfusion components.
+Syncfusion&reg; provides the Blazor Template Studio, which allows you to create a Syncfusion&reg; Blazor application with Syncfusion&reg; components.
+The Syncfusion&reg; Blazor app is created with the required component Syncfusion&reg; NuGet references, namespaces, styles, and component render code.
+The Template Studio provides an easy-to-use project wizard that walks you through the process of creating an application with Syncfusion&reg; components.

-The steps below will assist you to create your **Syncfusion Blazor Application** through **Visual Studio 2022**:
+The steps below will assist you to create your **Syncfusion&reg; Blazor Application** through **Visual Studio 2022**:

-> **Note:** The Syncfusion Blazor Extensions for Visual Studio 2019 are available on Essential Studio release "20.3.0.56" and below.
+> **Note:** The Syncfusion&reg; Blazor Extensions for Visual Studio 2019 are available on Essential Studio release "20.3.0.56" and below.

-N> Before use the Syncfusion Blazor Project Template, check whether the Syncfusion Blazor Template Studio Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
+N> Before use the Syncfusion&reg; Blazor Project Template, check whether the Syncfusion&reg; Blazor Template Studio Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
 If this extension not installed, install the extension by follow the steps from the [download and installation](https://blazor.syncfusion.com/documentation/visual-studio-integration/download-and-installation) help topic.

 1. Open Visual Studio 2022.

-2. To create a Syncfusion Blazor application, use either one of the following options:
+2. To create a Syncfusion&reg; Blazor application, use either one of the following options:

      **Option 1**